I-GUIDE/data-catalog-archive/schema/core.md

 ### License

-[Schema:license](https://schema.org/license) is a property of the `CreativeWork` class and can be expressed as another `CreativeWork` or as a `URL`.
-A license is a document that applies to the content of the catalog record, for example a software license.
+[Schema:license](https://schema.org/license) is a property of the `CreativeWork` class and can be expressed as another `CreativeWork` or `URL`.
+A license is a document that applies to the content of the catalog record, for example, a software license.

 ``` json
 {
   "license": "https://creativecommons.org/licenses/by/4.0/"
 }
 ```

+SOSO recommends that the license be drawn from the [SPDX license list](https://spdx.org/licenses/).
+For example, the MIT license can be represented as:

 ``` json
 {